sprenge/solar-friend/README.md

 - Solar invertor data read out
 - Solar forecast yield for the coming 3 days

+All measurements are stored into a database in order to perform data analysis lateron.
+It could for instance be used lateron to make a correction decision for the selection of a home battery.
+This package will be extended lateron with functions to help you with the optimal choice of a home battery.
+The price of home batteries does not guarantee currently return on investment but I expect that prices will decrease in the coming years.

 Solar-friend does not reinvent the wheel for functions that can be full-filled by other excellent free available software :

 - It is ready to integrate with home assistant (https://www.home-assistant.io/), the number one open source package for automating your home.